 - (i) To establish the minimum requirements for the Board of Directors and the Chief Executive Officer to perform their responsibilities effectively.
 It is also responsible for overseeing the overall composition of the Board in terms of the appropriate size and skills, the balance between Executive Directors, Non-Executive and Independent Directors, and mix of skills and other core competencies required, through annual reviews. - (ii) To recommend and assess the nominees for directorship, the Directors to fill Board Committees, as well as nominees for the Chief Executive Officer position.
-This includes assessing Directors and the Chief Executive Officer proposed for reappointment, before an application for approval is submitted to Bank Negara Malaysia. - (iii) To establish a mechanism for formal assessment and assessing the effectiveness of the Board as a whole, the contribution by each director to the effectiveness of the Board, the contribution of the Board's various committees and the performance of the Chief Executive Officer. - (iv) To recommend to the Board on removal of a Director/Chief Executive Officer if he is ineffective, errant or negligent in discharging his responsibilities. - (v) To ensure that all Directors undergo appropriate induction programmes and receive continuous training. - (vi) To oversee appointment, management succession planning and performance evaluation of key Senior Officers, and recommend to the Board on the removal of key Senior Officers if they are ineffective, errant and negligent in discharging their responsibilities.
+This includes assessing Directors and the Chief Executive Officer proposed for reappointment, before an application for approval is submitted to Bank Negara Malaysia. - (iii) To establish a mechanism for formal assessment and assessing the effectiveness of the Board as a whole, the contribution by each director to the effectiveness of the Board, the contribution of the Board's various committees and the performance of the Chief Executive Officer.

-iii.
+iv.
 Responsibilities of the Board Committees (continued)